Kurt-Suttin/codeup-web-exercises/README.md

-# Ent Web Exercises
+# Codeup Web Exercises

-repository for classroom lecture notes and exercises
+This is a repository of coding exercises for the Codeup front-end curriculum.